“Never do anything to attract enemy fire – It annoys those around you”

 Disclaimer: The NEC Code addresses antennas so follow your local jurisdiction requirements in all cases.
 Be aware.
 The ideas presented here are for informational purposes only.
 Safety First.

 Below is another simple type of covert receive-only antenna.
-This time, it’s a 1/4 wave ground plane for 145 MC.
+This time, it’s a 1/4 wave ground plane cut for the local airport tower frequency.
 It is simply an SO-239 with brazing rod soldered to the center conductor for the vertical whip and 4 radials sloping downward at 45 degrees.
 That is slipped over a 2 foot piece of 1 inch PVC pipe which conceals and protects the PL-259/SO-239 connection, the internal preamplifier and also provides a mounting capability.
 The PVC pipe is painted flat olive-drab and is zip-tied to the branches about 30 feet up in the tree.

 The PVC pipe is barely visible, even zoomed up close as in this photo.
-The antenna elements are made from copper alloy brazing rods (from “Harbor Fright”) are also sprayed with flat O.D. paint and they are now invisible.
+The antenna vertical element is made from copper alloy brazing rod (from “Harbor Fright”) and the radials are 14 ga copper wire.
+Sprayed with flat O.D. paint it is all but invisible.